-My family member/client has told me they have been a victim of sexual assault, rape or other types of abuse – what do I do?
+My family member, client, or friend have told me they have been a victim of sexual assault, rape or other types of abuse – what do I do?

 - Not telling someone may have been the safest thing they could do at the time.
 The perpetrator may have made threats, or they may not have known anything was wrong.